robrussell/gamma/README.md

 Some principles of the project:

-* components should be credit-card COTs whenever possible
+* components should be "commercial off-the-shelf (COTS)" whenever possible
 * rely on existing standards and norms whenever feasible
 * encourage open source hardware and software
 * reduce repetition of work unrelated to recording imagery and sensor data